taniarascia/taniarascia.com/content/posts/2020-03-09-redux-react-guide.md

 ### Store

 The Redux application state lives in the **store**, which is initalized with a reducer.
-A Provider exists to wrap the application, and anything within the Provider can have access to Redux.
+When used with React, a `<Provider>` exists to wrap the application, and anything within the Provider can have access to Redux.

 <div class="filename">Store</div>